 For some background, performing proper burial rites was crucial for the deceased.
 Without them, they could return as ghastly, wandering ghosts in the afterlife.
 In the case of Sarpedon, Zeus feared that he would linger as a biathanatos, a specific type of ghost that suffered a violent death and would become active if refused a proper burial.

 Now, Sisyphus ruled Corinth.
-Dude was generally hateable, violating xenia by killing guests and sitting on a throne made up of blood and lies.
+The dude was generally hateable, violating xenia by killing guests and sitting on a throne made up of blood and lies.
 Zeus, as the patron of strangers, couldn’t stand him.

 More peeved at bloody conflicts getting boring than at the natural order of things getting disrupted, Ares released Thanatos.
 He also ended up handing Sisyphus over by the scruff of his neck.